owocki/codesamples/README.md

 * `misc` - These are just random coding challenges I've performed on interviews.
 * `php_coding_challenge` - A coding challenge I executed for a PHP development position.
 Details [here](https://github.com/owocki/codesamples/blob/master/php_coding_challenge/README.md)
 * `rails_app` - A controller and a model for a rails side project I've been working on.
-See it running in production [here](http://slowordown.com/).
+See it's full source code [here](https://github.com/owocki/slowordown).
 * `stepout` - Various code from my tenure as CTO of StepOut.
 Includes model-layer PHP code, jQuery, Unit Testing

 # More available by request.